nitad54448/win10-installer-yappari-v5-2023/README.md

 ### Create a model ###

 When you create a model using the  editor, the circuit is not valid unless a flow of current can be calculated (but not a short-circuit).
 Once the circuit is valid, a LED labeled "valid" will light up on the model panel, indicating that the circuit is ready for use and you can see a list of all the parameters for each element of the circuit.
 _Note : the parameters will be listed only if you have loaded experimental data!_ If you forgot to load data and already built a model, you can read data then modify the model to check for its validity (for instance, replace one element with the same one, this will trigger a validity check in the program).
 However, in doing so, the paramaters of the model will be initialized to some dummy values.
-To see the experimental data and the simulaion you need to select one or mor datasets.
+To see the experimental data and the simulaion you need to select one or several datasets.

 Calculations of impedances are made whenever the parameter values are changed... _if the model is valid_ and if you have some data loaded.
 You can use the wheel of the mouse to evaluate the change in the output impedance with the change in the value of a parameter.